Oxycodone is a strong opioid that milligram for milligram is approximately twice as potent as morphine. It is indicated

 Monitoring change and progress

-It is important to review the action plan develop previously against the timeline at regular intervals.
+It is important to review the action plan developed previously at regular intervals.
 It may be helpful

 to review the following questions: